 - Technically, for thick and long hair, you must go for 2 boxes of hair dye.
 It is to ensure you get full coverage.

 - Read the instruction well before you begin.
-It would be better to read it twice if you are inexperienced so be on the safer side so that you follow those instructions well.
+It would be better to read it twice if you are inexperienced so be on the safer side you follow those instructions well.

 - Begin with smaller sections and start from the front taking it backward.